Club Manitou of Harbor Springs

-Club Manitou was an infamous mid-west summer resort nightclub-casino located in Harbor Springs in northern Michigan, United States that existed from 1929 until 1952.
+Club Manitou was an infamous mid-west summer resort nightclub-casino located in Harbor Springs in northern Michigan, United States, that existed from 1929 until 1952.
 It was a speakeasy run by The Purple Gang during Prohibition and the Great Depression years featuring a hidden basement of gambling and alcohol for wealthy Midwestern summer resort goers.

 Introduction

 Northwest northern lower Michigan has been the mid-west's summer playground for the wealthy since the 1890s.
-The Swift's, the Armour's, the Wrigley's, Gamble's (Procter & Gamble), Ford's and Wilson's (GM) all called northern Michigan's Harbor Springs-Petoskey their summer resort homes.
+The Swifts, Armours, Wrigleys/Offields, Gambles (Procter & Gamble), Fords and Wilsons (GM) all called northern Michigan's Harbor Springs-Petoskey area their summer home.
 The 1930s era of northwest lower Michigan was particularly a time of gala summer resort tourism despite the United States being in the throes of a deepening Great Depression.
-Besides Mackinac Island, the top summer resort town in the area, known as the "Tip of the Mitt", was Harbor Springs, a small village located on Little Traverse Bay.
-Little Traverse Bay, on Lake Michigan, was a sail boater's paradise.
+Besides Mackinac Island, the top summer resort town in the area, known as the "Tip of the Mitt," was Harbor Springs, a small village located on Little Traverse Bay.
+The bay, on Lake Michigan, was a sail boater's paradise.
 Petoskey, Michigan, located across the bay from Harbor Springs, was the first small northern Lake Michigan town to draw a summer clientele interested in relief from the city heat.
 Harbor Springs soon followed.
 Mid-western city dwellers also came north for the freedom from the suffering of hay fever and other allergies.